heavyblotto/bfw/src/docs/game-design.md

 - **Gold Bonus**: Collecting cards earns more Gold than Attacks.
 - **Collecting Cards**: Collects all cards played during the round, Player and Opponent.

-## Gold System
+### Gold System

-### Earning Gold
+#### Earning Gold
 Gold is earned during gameplay through various actions:
 - **Attacks**: Attacks yield Gold based on the card’s suit and value, but less than collecting cards.
 - **Collecting Cards**: Earns more Gold than Attacks.
 - **Knockout Victory**: Large Gold bonus (e.g., 100 Gold) for winning by knockout.
 - **Achievements**: Earn Gold for achieving milestones, like completing a certain number of games or winning a certain number of rounds.

-### Using Gold
+#### Using Gold
 Gold can be used for:
 1. **Purchasing items in the Shop**.

-## Bigfoot Levels & Selection
+2. **Unlocking Matches against locked Opponent Bigfoot characters**.

+### Player Levels

-### Leveling System
+#### Leveling System
-- XP bar showing progress towards the next level.
+- XP bar showing Player's progress towards the next level.
 - Wins and achievements unlock new Player Levels with new Matches and new Player Bigfoot Characters.
-- Once a Bigfoot character is unlocked, the Participant can use it in future games as the Player Bigfoot.
 - Players start at **Level 1** with access to **Sasquatch** as their Player Bigfoot.
+- Levels are displayed on a linear map, with waypoints for each Level.
+- Players must defeat all Opponent Bigfoot characters at a Level in order to unlock the next Level.
-- A Player needs to defeat an Opponent Bigfoot character in order to use that character in the game as the Player Bigfoot.
+- A Player needs to defeat an Opponent Bigfoot character in order to unlock that character in the game as the Player Bigfoot.

+#### XP System
+- As the Player levels up, they gain **XP** through winning games and attacking effectively.
+The higher the level, the more complex the abilities the Player can use.
+- **Win a Match**: Gain a large amount of XP.
+- **Defeat Opponent Bigfoot**: Gain XP for defeating an Opponent Bigfoot.
+- **Win a Round**: Gain XP for winning a round.
+- **Collect Cards**: Gain XP for collecting cards.
+- **Attack Opponent**: Gain XP for attacking the Opponent.
+- **Achievements**: Gain XP for achieving milestones, like completing a certain number of games or winning a certain number of rounds.

+### Bigfoot Characters

-### Bigfoot Characters (Sample Progression)
+#### Bigfoot Characters (Sample Progression)
 - **Level 1**: Sasquatch (default Bigfoot)
 - **Level 2**: Skunk Ape
 - **Level 3**: Yowie